 Another strong reason why spiritual folks are running into the open arms of the far right is that they've grown tired of the Left, which used to be the traditional political home for most.
 In my view, there are clearly understandable factors for this, such as:

 stubborn materialism and rejection of anything to do with spirituality or even love

 hypocrisy / collusion with the system (e.g. by political or social movements that start out with radical critique but ultimately become part of the mainstream and defend the status quo)

 moral and ideological rigidity

-lack of empathy in treating with people who hold different beliefs or commit mistakes, as expressed in merciless character assassinations
+lack of empathy in dealing with people who hold different beliefs or commit mistakes, as expressed in merciless cancel culture

 6) The Need for Tribe and Community